2010 - 2015 by M. D. Vaden

-Here are a few suggestions for taking photographs in the Coast Redwood forests.
+Here are a few suggestions for photos in the Coast Redwoods.

-- For every horizontal redwood photo, maybe take another vertically
+- For every horizontal redwood photo, take another vertical

 - Many best redwood photos are due to right place & right time